gregcodes/counter_challenge/README.md

 Are you up for the challenge?
 Then download the dataset.csv and get started!

 When you are finished, please:
-- upload your resulting dataset in .CSV format
+- upload your script to the repository
-- upload a screenshot of the sys.time difference from beginning and end of script
+- hand in your sys.time difference from beginning and end of script
 - introduce your script to your fellow coders
 - visualize the results